asmithg1/asmithg1.github.io/content/projects/Devotion/index.md

 **You only get one family, but sometimes you get a second chance.**

 This is a short film my team and I created for our final.
-I directed, co-write, filmed,acted and edited the short.
+I directed, co-write, filmed, acted and edited the short.
 I am very passionate about music, and it almost always brings me back to a specific moment in time.
 We set out to convey this feeling and integrate a relevant theme from our culture.